center2055/MinecraftDeveloperMCP/README.md

 # 🧠 Minecraft Developer MCP
-### *The Bridge Between Your AI and Your Blocky World*
+### *Your Server's New AI Superpower.*

 ![Java](https://img.shields.io/badge/Java-17%2B-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white) ![Spigot](https://img.shields.io/badge/Spigot-1.20.4-F7CF0D?style=for-the-badge&logo=minecraft&logoColor=white) ![MCP](https://img.shields.io/badge/Protocol-MCP-00A67E?style=for-the-badge&logo=network&logoColor=white)

-**Control your Minecraft server directly from Claude, Cursor, or any MCP-compliant AI.**
+**Turn your Minecraft server into an AI-controllable powerhouse.**
-Stop alt-tabbing.
-Stop manually grepping logs.
-Just ask your AI to do it.
+Directly connect Claude, Cursor, or any MCP-compliant AI to your server console and files.
+No FTP.
+No alt-tabbing.
+Just pure, context-aware control.

 ---

-## ⚡ What Is This?
+## ⚡ What Can It Do?

-This is a Spigot/Paper plugin that turns your Minecraft Server into a **Model Context Protocol (MCP) Server**.

-It creates a secure, high-speed bridge that allows AI agents to:
-1.  **👀 Read & Analyze Logs** in real-time.
-2.  **⚡ Execute Commands** and see the *actual* output.
-3.  **📂 Manage Files**, configs, and plugins without touching FTP.
-4.  **🧩 Debug Errors** by letting the AI see the stack trace directly from the source.
+Imagine having a senior developer sitting inside your server console, ready to execute your every command instantly.

+*   **🔍 Debug Faster:** "Read the latest log error and tell me which plugin caused it."
+*   **🛠️ Configure Instantly:** "Change the server MOTD to something festive."
+*   **📦 Manage Plugins:** "Check if Vault is installed and list its version."
+*   **📝 Write Code:** "Create a Skript that gives players a diamond when they join."

 ---

-## 🛠️ Capabilities
+## 🛠️ Tools & Examples

 | Tool | Description | Example Prompt |
 | :--- | :--- | :--- |